233 Landrum Bolling Center

-Jay Roberts is an Associate Vice President of Academic Affairs and the Director of the Center for Integrated Learning.
+Jay Roberts is an Associate Vice President of Academic Affairs.
 When I teach, I contribute courses to the Environmental Studies program here at Earlham.
 I have also led several off-campus study programs including Southwest Field Studies (2003), New Zealand (2008; 2011), as well as several different May terms.
 I am a Teagle Pedagogy Fellow with the Great Lakes College Association and currently serve on the editorial board of the Journal of Experiential Education.

 Of Earlham, Jay says, “From the focus on innovative and adventurous teaching and learning to the Quaker values of peace, social justice, integrity, and community, this is a school that takes its mission seriously and strives to live up to it everyday.”

 My research interests include the theory and practice of experiential education, place-based education, and education for sustainability.
-My recent publications include my 2011 book published by Routeledge Beyond Learning By Doing: Theoretical Currents in Experiential Education, and a chapter in the 2013 book Teaching Sustainability in the Humanities and Social Sciences published by Texas A&M Press.
-I am currently working on my next book which focuses on experiential learning in the college and university context.
+My recent publications include Experiential Education in the College Context: What it is, how it works, and why it matters (2015), Routeledge Press, Learning By Doing: Theoretical Currents in Experiential Education (2011), Routeledge Press, and a chapter in the 2013 book Teaching Sustainability in the Humanities and Social Sciences published by Texas A&M Press.

 Association for Experiential Education (AEE)